openblack/bw2-modding/file_formats/al.md

 An array of Animation Event followed by the name of its element.
 ### Animation Event
 ```
-uint32_t boneOffset // Offset to the "bone name" from the beginning of the Animation in the file
+uint32_t boneOffset // Offset to the "bone name" from the beginning of the animation in the file
 uint32_t nameOffset // Offset to the name of the event from the beginning of the animation in the file
 float axis1[4] // First axis of the rotatio section of a transformation matrix
 float axis1[4] // Second axis of the rotation section of a transformation matrix